TonyIvchenko/playground/src/ctscan/README.md

 - Sweep outputs are written to `model/backbone_search/leaderboard.json` and `model/backbone_search/leaderboard.csv`.
+- A Markdown summary is also written to `model/backbone_search/leaderboard.md`.
 - The current winner is also written to `model/backbone_search/best_trial.json`.
 - Each sweep also writes `model/backbone_search/run_summary.json` with overall trial counts.
 - Each trial also writes `model/backbone_search/<trial>.config.json` with the resolved knob values.